XaVIopensource/XaVIopensource/XaVI_concepts.md

 * Although the final 32-word programs may be hand-assembled, the C compiler accelerates development and evaluation.

 # 1.6.
-Thrid example 'Local Processor' System
+Third example 'Local Processor' System

 A Local processor on an Analog IC.
 * XaVI masters a SPI bus to which a serial EEPROM is connected.